-Trump blasts 'crazy' Nancy Pelosi, Democrats at raucous Dallas rally
+Trump blasts 'crazy' Nancy Pelosi and Democrats, defends Syria pullout

 Trump’s appearance in Dallas was aimed at rallying his core base of voter support in a state that he is favored to win in the November 2020 presidential election.

-Texas has not voted for a Democratic presidential candidate since Jimmy Carter in 1976 but an increase in Democratic voters in big cities like Austin and Houston could make it a closer race in 2020 than it has been in the past.
+Texas has not voted for a Democratic presidential candidate since Jimmy Carter in 1976 but an increase in Democratic voters in big cities such as Austin and Houston could make it a closer race in 2020 than it has been in the past.

-Trump would not be expected to be re-elected should he lose the state’s 38 electoral votes.
+Trump, who would have trouble winning re-election were he to lose Texas’ 38 electoral votes, mocked those pundits who say Texas could turn Democratic and said he believed he will win the state.

 Trump was concluding a long day in Texas in which he raised $5.5 million for his re-election campaign and the Republican National Committee at two events.